logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-applications/android-automation/setting-up-the-test-environment/setting-up-android-automation/about-testarchitect-agent-in-android/installing-testarchitect-agent.md

     ![](/images/Android/Images/android_10.png)

-3. You may remove the USB cable connection after you have installed the TestArchitect Agent onto the physical device that you intend to test.
+3.  **Optional:** You may remove the USB cable connection after you have installed the TestArchitect Agent onto the physical device that you intend to test.

 In addition to the presence of a green icon in the Android Instrumentation Applications dialog box, you may verify that the TestArchitect Agent is running on a device by checking Android’s **Manage Applications** utility: